-Investing in Cyprus Property
+Investing in Cyprus property

 Brits want property to be a lucrative investment - and buying Cyprus property is just the ticket.
-Offering the investor a wealth of choice locations at very competitive prices.
+There is a wealth of locations at very competitive prices.
 In addition, attractive taxation laws make the island particularly appealing to relaxation-seeking retirees.
-With a plethora of Cyprus property cheaper than in Spain, there are already over 60,000 official expat Brits on the island and the numbers investing in Cyprus property is growing.
+With a plethora of Cyprus property cheaper than in Spain, the number of people investing in Cyprus property is growing.

 Cyprus successfully mixes European culture with ancient enchantment, shimmering with a unique mystique encompassing everything from beautiful beaches and mountain peaks to vineyards dotted with olive trees.
 Known as the Island of Venus, after the Roman goddess of love and beauty, traditional villages provide a contrast to modern, cosmopolitan towns bursting with luxurious hotels, smart restaurants and chic shops.

 Situated at the crossroads of Europe and Asia, Cyprus has been divided since 1974, when Turkey invaded the north in response to a military coup on the island.
 Nowadays, the island is at peace, although the Turkish Cypriots in the north and Greek in the south maintain their own distinct identity based on language and religion.

 "There's no traffic congestion and air pollution is negligible," says Christiana Alexandrou from Cyprus Dream Homes.
 "The telecommunication systems are among the best in the world and medical care is advanced and inexpensive."
-As a result of long-standing good relations between the two nations, Brits receive a warm welcome.
-"Cypriots are well-known for their friendliness, generosity and hospitality - going out of their way to help people is a way of life for them."
+As a result of longstanding good relations between the two nations, Brits receive a warm welcome.
+"Cypriots are well known for their friendliness, generosity and hospitality - going out of their way to help people is a way of life for them."

-From apartments, townhouses and bungalows to prestigious golf properties and luxury beachfront villas, there is a wide range of properties on the market, including both resale (which sell quickly) and new-build, which account for the majority.
+From apartments, townhouses and bungalows to prestigious golf properties and luxury beachfront villas, there is a wide range of properties on the market, including both re-sale (which sell quickly) and new-build, which account for the majority.
 According to Ioakim, "Foreigners buy mainly properties by the sea and mostly off-plan for investment."

 So which are the most desirable areas and where can you bag a bargain?
 "Larnaca.
 It has the main airport, nice beaches and is very central.
 Nearby villages like Livadhia, Meneou, Pervolia, Aradippou are also popular," says Alexandrou.

 "Prices are still considerably lower than the rest of the island and with massive investment planned for the area, it offers a sound financial move," advises Constanta.
 "Villages further west, like Mazotos, Alaminos, Alethriko, Zygi and Kalavasos offer a more serene environment for those seeking peace and quiet and nature, but still close to modern amenities."

 From sunbathing to skiing, the year-round sunshine allows for a varied outdoor lifestyle.
-Louise Brown and husband Gary from Yorkshire purchased a four-bedroom detached villa with private pool in Pyla village.
+Louise Brown and husband Gary from Yorkshire purchased a four bedroom detached villa with private pool in Pyla village.
 She wanted a healthy, outdoor lifestyle for their two children and found it in family-oriented Cyprus: "It's away from the tourists and large, English communities.
 With lots of open space, it's a safe place to bring up children."

-With a wide variety of restaurants catering for all tastes, these gastronomes are in their element: "There are so many restaurants that you never need to cook," says David Brown from London, who purchased a three-bedroom apartment in Larnaca three years ago, after renting in Nicosia.
-"All socialising is done with food here, which is fantastic and very reasonably priced," says Mariana Antonescu from London, who bought a two-bedroom apartment in Larnaca.
+With a wide variety of restaurants catering for all tastes, these gastronomes are in their element: "There are so many restaurants that you never need to cook," says David Brown from London, who purchased a three bedroom apartment in Larnaca three years ago, after renting in Nicosia.
+"All socialising is done with food here, which is fantastic and very reasonably priced," says Mariana Antonescu from London, who bought a two bedroom apartment in Larnaca.

-Buyers do not pay agents' fees but sellers pay around three to five per cent.
+Buyers do not pay agents' fees but sellers pay around 3 to 5 per cent.
 It's generally easy to rent out your property and there are plenty of management companies who'll let properties on your behalf, arranging cleaning, delivery of keys and so on, for a fee.
 "With a desirable property in a desirable area you should be able to cover your mortgage with 13 weeks' rental in high season," says Fearnhead.

 "On selling, capital gains tax is payable at 20 per cent with the first CY£10,000 being exempt for each person.
 There is also an indexation allowance.
 On top of this, the seller is entitled to a further allowance regarding the transfer fees paid, inflation rate per year and cost of any additions made to the house," says Alexandrou.

 Cyprus' property law system is based on English law and the Land Registry here is one of the most advanced and reliable systems in the world.
 All contracts and other paperwork are in English, most of which are completed in person.
 Applying for residency is fairly simple and reasonably quick, providing you have the correct documentation.
-However, getting the title deeds can be a very drawn-out process involving a lot of paperwork.
+However, getting the title deeds can be a very drawn out process involving a lot of paperwork.